binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> Judge instructs jury that defendant must prove by preponderance of evidence the defense of self-defense.
 How would you argue that the burden for disproving self-defense should be on prosecutor?
 Because self-defense overlaps with the definition of the crime, so the burden should be on the prosecutor to prove it. </p>

-<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If the definition of the defense overlaps with the definition of the crime, the burden of disproving the defense rests on the prosecution.</p>
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> In some jurisdictions, if the definition of the defense overlaps with the definition of the crime, the burden of disproving the defense rests on the prosecution.</p>

 **New York Burdens** See NYPL Section 25.00.
 SEE NYPL SECTION 35.15 Self defense.

-For defenses, focus on New York definitions, and just learn any major differences between NY and common law

-United States v.
-Patterson

-- Initial aggressor
-- Retreat doctrine
-- Castle doctrine

 ## A. Justification Defenses

 Self-defense (NYPL § 35.15)